joelmukuthu/animated-scroll/README.md

 Allows animating `scrollTop` and/or `scrollLeft` of an HTML element.
 Uses `requestAnimationFrame` to provide smooth animations and returns a `Promise` to notify when the animation is completed.
-To ensure compatibility with older browsers, add polyfills for `requestAnimationFrame` and `Promise` as needed.

 ### Installation
 Install with bower: